We found the 23 best Medicare Part D Plans in Arkansas for 2023. Sign-up for 2024 Medicare Part D plan notification HERE.

 IMPORTANT: Identifying the best Medicare Part D Plans for you takes a bit of research.
 What's best for you is personal and must consider multiple factors, including your regular prescriptions, your health, and your finances.

 Your Medicare benefits are flexible, and there's more than one way to get prescription drug coverage.
-If you want to keep your Original Medicare is private fee-for-service health insurance for people on Medicare.
-It has two parts.
-Part A is hospital coverage.
-Part B is medical coverage., you can enroll in one of the stand-alone prescription drug plans available in Arkansas.
+If you want to keep your Original Medicare, you can enroll in one of the stand-alone prescription drug plans available in Arkansas.
 The other way to get Part D coverage is to enroll in one of the many Medicare Advantage Plans available in Arkansas that include Part D benefits.

 Arkansas beneficiaries who qualify for both Medicare and Medicaid (aka, "dual eligible" or "Medi-Medi") may be enrolled in a Arkansas Medicare Prescription Drug Plan automatically, as well as Social Security's Extra Help program.
 The Extra Help program pays for most of your prescriptions, but only if you meet the strict eligibility requirements.
 If the dual eligible option does not meet your needs, you have the option to enroll in a Arkansas Part D plan that does.
-If you are already receiving Medicaid is a public health insurance program that provides health care coverage to low-income families and individuals in the United States., contact your local Medicaid office for assistance in the transition to Medicare.
+If you are already receiving Medicaid, contact your local Medicaid office for assistance in the transition to Medicare.

 Citations & References